 Other Considerations About Slate Floor Tiles

 The maintenance of slate tile floors can be a challenge.
-Due to the slate porosity, the stone must be sealed with a sealer that fills any available holes in the stone.
+Due to slate porosity, the stone must be sealed with a sealer that fills any available holes in the stone.
 This prevents moisture and debris from gathering in cracks and crevices.
 Subsequently, the slate must be sealed again with a barrier sealer that prevents damage to the surface of the floor.
 The grout must also be carefully and meticulously maintained.

-While slate tile floors are a great companion for radiating heating systems, if your heat doesn't come up through the floor, the cold tile can be uncomfortable and unwelcoming.
+While slate tile floors are a great companion for radiant heating systems, if your heat doesn't come up through the floor, the cold tile can be uncomfortable and unwelcoming.
 Also, the natural and varied texture of tiles can present clefts and peaks that are beautiful to the eye, but may be uncomfortable underfoot.